HK-SHAO/atools/moon/README.md

-# `dsp` MoonBit kernel
+# `dsp`

-This package is the numeric kernel for atools.
-The MoonBit toolchain compiles it to `moon/_build/wasm/release/build/dsp.wasm`; the pipeline Worker is its only browser consumer.
-There is no JavaScript fallback or WASI dependency.
+A spectral DSP kernel written in MoonBit and compiled to WebAssembly.
+It is the numeric core of [atools](https://github.com/HK-SHAO/atools)' audio ↔ spectrogram conversion: FFT analysis and synthesis of audio, and reconstruction of audio from a magnitude-only spectrum.

 - Live demo: <https://atools.shao.fun/>
 - Source: <https://github.com/HK-SHAO/atools>

-## Responsibilities
+## Functionality

 | File | Role |
 | --- | --- |